tomfletcher/DSP/policies.md

 There must be no collaboration on quizzes.

-You should be familiar with the UVA [https://honor.virginia.edu/](Honor Code).
+You should be familiar with the UVA [Honor Code](https://honor.virginia.edu/).
 If a student is caught cheating on a homework or exam, they will potentially receive grade penalties and be reported to the Honor Committee.

 **Students with disabilities or learning needs.**
 It is my goal to create a learning experience that is as accessible as possible.
 If you anticipate any issues related to the format, materials, or requirements of this course, please meet with me outside of class so we can explore potential options.
 Students with disabilities may also wish to work with the Student Disability Access Center to discuss a range of options to removing barriers in this course, including official accommodations.
-Please visit their website for information on this process and to apply for services online: https://www.studenthealth.virginia.edu/sdac.
+Please visit their website for information on this process and to apply for services online: [https://www.studenthealth.virginia.edu/sdac](https://www.studenthealth.virginia.edu/sdac).
 If you have already been approved for accommodations through SDAC, please send me your accommodation letter and meet with me so we can develop an implementation plan together.

 **Religious accommodations.**